 Wholesale: Wholesalers purchase products in bulk from the manufacturer to sell at a higher price point through resales.
 As a reseller, wholesale companies take on more of the risk if products don’t sell since buyers purchase directly from them.

-- Dual distribution: For dual distribution, a company may use several strategies to get their products to customers.
+- Dual distribution: For dual distribution, a company may use several strategies to get its products to customers.
 For instance, the company may decide to offer both direct sales and wholesale.
-Franchises are one business model that frequently use more than one type of distribution channel.
+Franchises are one business model that frequently uses more than one type of distribution channel.